CodeoNordic/just-another-calendar/documentation/init.md

             "title": "Search by Name", // Optional text displayed above the search field, area is not collapsible if this field is empty
             "placeholder": "Type a name...", // Placeholder text shown when the field is empty

-            "openDefault": false, // Whether or not the area should be opened by default "value": "", // The current search value, not required
+            "open": false, // Whether or not the area should be opened "value": "", // The current search value, not required

             "script": "[TRG] = EVNT Search" // Optional script to run when searching